Permafrost/TundraTN/README.md

     * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing the retrieved content.

+* #### tundra.tn:split

+  One-to-many conversion of an XML or flat file Trading Networks document (bizdoc) to another format.
+Calls the given splitting service, passing the parsed content as an input, and routing the split content back to Trading Networks as new documents automatically.

+  Supports 'strict' mode processing of bizdocs: if any `$strict` error classes are set to 'true' and the bizdoc contains errors for any of these classes, the bizdoc will not be processed; instead an exception will be thrown and handled by the `$catch` service.
+For example, if you have enabled duplicate document checking on the Trading Networks document type and do not wish to process duplicates, set the `$strict/Saving` error class to 'true' and duplicate documents will not be processed and will instead have their user status set to 'ABORTED' (when using the standard `$catch` service).

+  * Inputs:
+    * `bizdoc` is the Trading Networks document whose content is to be split.

+    * `$service` is the fully-qualified name of the service which will be invoked to split the parsed bizdoc content.
+The splitting service must accept a single IData document and return an IData[] document list, and optionally TN_parms.
+Refer to the `TundraTN/tundra.tn.schema:splitter` specification as a guide to the inputs and outputs required of the translation service.

+    * `$catch` is an optional fully-qualified service name which, when specified, will be invoked if an exception is thrown while attempting to split the bizdoc content.
+The input pipeline will include the following variables, as per a normal catch service invoked by `Tundra/tundra.service:ensure`: `$exception`, `$exception?`, `$exception.class`, `$exception.message` and `$exception.stack`.
+If not specified, defaults to `TundraTN/tundra.tn.exception:handle`, the standard TundraTN exception handler.

+    * `$finally` is an optional fully-qualified service name which, when specified, will be invoked after delivery, and whether or not an exception is encountered during delivery.

+    * `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the splitting process.

+    * `$schema.input` is the optional name of the Integration Server document reference or flat file schema to use to parse the bizdoc content into an IData structure.
+Defaults to the parsing schema specified on the associated Trading Networks document type.

+    * `$schema.output` is the optional name of the Integration Server document reference or flat file schema to use to serialize the split documents returned by `$service`, if all the documents returned are of the same format.
+If the list of split documents contain dissimilar formats, then `$service` should return a list of Integration Server document reference or flat file schema names called `$schemas` of the same length as the split document list, and `$schema[n]` will be used to serialize `$documents[n]`.

+    * `$service.input` is the optional name of the input parameter used for the parsed bizdoc content in the input pipeline of the invocation of `$service`.
+Defaults to `$document`.

+    * `$service.output` is the optional name of the output parameter used by `$service` to return the translated documents in its output pipeline.
+      Defaults to `$documents`.

+    * `$encoding.input` is an optional character set to use when decoding the content part data.
+If not specified, defaults to the character set specified in the MIME content type of the content part being parsed, or failing that the Java virtual machine [default charset].

+    * `$encoding.output` is an optional character set to use when serializing the split documents.
+If not specified, defaults to the Java virtual machine [default charset].

+    * `$status.done` is an optional user status to use for the bizdoc when it has been split successfully.
+Defaults to DONE.

+    * `$status.ignored` is an optional user status to use for the bizdoc when no split documents are returned by `$service` and `$required` is false.
+      Defaults to IGNORED.

+    * `$required?` is an optional boolean indicating whether $service is required to return a one or more split documents.
+If true, and no documents are returned by `$service`, an exception will be thrown and handled by the `$catch` service.
+Defaults to false.

+    * `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (`bizdoc`, `sender`, and `receiver`) when calling `$service`.
+When true `$service` should implement the `TundraTN/tundra.tn.schema:splitter` specification, when false `$service` should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
+      Defaults to true.

+    * `$part` is the optional name of the bizdoc content part to be split.
+      Defaults to the default content part when not specified (xmldata for XML document types, ffdata for Flat File document types).

+    * `$strict` is an optional set of boolean flags which when true abort the processing of the bizdoc when it contains any errors with the associated class.
+      * `Recognition`
+      * `Verification`
+      * `Validation`
+      * `Persistence`
+      * `Saving`
+      * `Routing`

 * #### tundra.tn:translate

   One-to-one conversion of an XML or flat file Trading Networks document